 Authentication Type

-Supports No Authentication or Kerberos authentication methods.
+Supports No Authentication or Kerberos authentication.

 Principal: Enter the Kerberos authentication username corresponding to the Spark Keytab File.

-Spark SQL Service Configuration
+Spark SQL service configuration

 Parameter